Mathrenn/JSFLogin/README.md

 # JSFLogin
-Toy login application using JSF + Primefaces, Spring and Hibernate
+Toy login application using JSF + Primefaces, Spring and Hibernate developed while interning at Objectway